 The word hiking is understood in all English-speaking countries, but there are some differences in usage.
 For example, in the UK and US, multi-day hikes with camping are referred to as backpacking.
 Multi-day hiking in the mountains is referred to as trekking in most areas of the globe (except Europe).

 The equipment needed depends on the length of the hike.
-For a day-hike , all you need is a backpack with water, food, and map.
+For a day-hike , all you need is a backpack with water, food, good comfortable shoes for you to be comfortable standing and walking, and a map.
 Remember to wear good walking shoes and protect your skin from the sun.

 Is there a hike or trek on your “life list” that you’ve yet to cross off?

-I’ve been hiking for fitness and pleasure for the past 10 years.
+I’ve been hiking for fitness and pleasure for the past 10 years along with camping and practicing survival skills I gathered from BUSHCRAFT & SURVIVAL Skills .
 And although I’ve done 22 km day-hikes, I have yet to hike on famous hiking routes such as the Inca Trail.
 While that’s certainly on my “life list,” a dream about to become true is to hike on the island of Ios , Greece (hopefully next summer).
 There are both easy , short routes and longer, more challenging routes on the island.

 » This week on BootsnAll: Articles you’ll read this week include: a lovely piece on how students become teachers during a trip to Paris, information on Paris for indie travelers, an interesting piece on how and why it’s a good idea to give teens the freedom to travel, and ideas for amazing boat rides around the world.